oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

    ![Password for Spatial Studio Admin user](images/mp-07a.png)

+   There's also an option to use OCI Vault Secrets instead of assigning the user a password.
+If it is your first time take a look at the [Documentation](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Tasks/managingsecrets.htm)

    Then scroll down.

-8. Under Configure Networking, leave the defaults to have a network created for you.
+8. Under Configure Networking, you can create choose to create a new VCN or use an existing VCN.
+Leave the defaults to have a network created for you, or select **Use Existing VCN** and pick a previously created VCN.
 Then scroll down.

 9. SSH keys enable access to the Spatial Studio server for administration such as restarting the instance and checking log files.
 If your Spatial Studio instance is temporary, you can **uncheck** this box.
 If you are planning to use this intance in the future **add an SSH key**.